FrancesCoronel/personal-website-v3/_posts/2015-06-13-first-week-at-fullstack-academy.md

 ---
 title: "First Week at Fullstack Academy 😮"
 date: 2015-06-13
 excerpt: There are 58 days in Fullstack.
 These are the first 5.
-Let’s begin.
+Let's begin.
 header:
     image: https://fvcproductions.files.wordpress.com/2015/06/fullstack-academy-week-1-001.jpg
 tags: